StefanRRachkov/Game-Dev-Course-2021/Homework-3/README.md

  1. Unit Tests - 1) When your player is hit, to lose life 2) When you jump on a spring to change the player's Y position
  2. Controller support
  3. Procedurally generated levels - You can have one level as an introductory level and after that all levels will be generated.
- 4. Multi-player ***BONUS*** - We will discuss it on 8th of May.
-Two players racing to the top or for limited time who will get most keys or something like that.
+ 4. Multi-player:
+  4.1.
+Sync movement and animations
+  4.2.
+Distinct players by showing players' names above their heads like "Player1", "Player2", etc.
+  4.3.
+Make a winning condition like who gets first to the top or the first to get a key 4.4.
+Show all players who is the winner
  5. Juice - Whatever you want, minimum 2 effects (Blood, Camera Shake etc) check Game Feel
  6. A way to kill your enemies - By picking a powerup like in Pac-Man, by shooting projectiles at them, the choice is yours